autogoal/autogoal/docs/examples/solving_uci_datasets.md

-# EMNLP 2020 UCI datasets
+# COLING 2020 UCI datasets

 This script runs an instance of [`AutoML`](/api/autogoal.ml#automl) in anyone of the UCI datasets available.
-The results obtained were published in the paper presented at EMNLP 2020.
+The results obtained were published in the paper presented at COLING 2020.

 The datasets used in this experimentation are taken from the [UCI repository](https://archive.ics.uci.edu/ml/index.php).
 Concretely, the following datasets are used: